solarkennedy/sensu-training/intermediate/lectures/Handlers, Filters, and Subdued Checks/README.md

 might call "quiet hours":

     https://sensuapp.org/docs/latest/checks#subdue-attributes

-The subdue mechansim works really well when used at the publisher level.
-This means that the checks are never even initiated by clients in the first place, you are not just silencing alerts.

 All of the subdue attributes are time-centric, they don't have anything to do with client attributes.
 Also you should note that this kind of filtering is on